 1. When a person notifies the Executive Officer that he/she/they wishes to make a formal complaint of sexual misconduct, the Executive Officer shall determine which of the procedures under this Policy (that is, sexual harassment or exploitation or sexual assault) most fittingly applies.
 If the sexual misconduct may be defined as criminal under the Criminal Code of Canada, the Executive Officer shall encourage the complainant to report this matter to the police.
 The Executive Officer may assist the complainant to do so.
 No report is to be made to the police without the consent of the complainant unless there is a grave concern that others may be at similar risk of assault, or the complainant is mentally incompetent, or the complainant refuses to report to the police because he/she/they fears reprisal from the respondent.
-If the complainant chooses not to report the matter to the police, the complainant chooses not to make a written complaint.
+If the complainant chooses not to report the matter to the police, the complaint will be investigated according to "Sexual Exploitation Procedures" in this Policy, even if the complainant chooses not to make a written complaint.
 Alternatively, the Bishop shall request the Executive Officer to initiate an investigation if she/he/they has a reasonable suspicion that sexual misconduct has occurred.